 If you try to buy a train ticket from Florence to Cinque Terre you’ll quickly find that Cinque Terre isn’t an available destination.
 From Florence, you can either train to Pisa and then La Spezia, or directly from Florence to La Spezia.
 La Spezia is the main coastal town just south of the Cinque Terre and from there you can take a short regional train to any of the 5 towns.
 Depending on the time of day, it may be faster to travel through Pisa or it may be faster to travel directly to La Spezia.
 Be sure to check the total travel time and arrival time before purchasing your ticket.
 Just because one train departs a few minutes before the other does not mean that it will arrive before the other.

-Each day there are direct trains from Florence to La Spezia at 06:08 and 09:53.
+Each day there are direct trains from Florence SMN to La Spezia Centrale at 06:08 and 09:53.
 Granted, train times might change depending on the season so be sure to download the Rail Planner app and check the timetables.
-The app is an offline database and as such doesn’t require wifi or data.
+The app is an offline database and as such doesn’t require wifi or data, so you can check train times without service.
 Score!

 Cinque is Italian for 5, so as you can expect, there are 5 towns in Cinque Terre.
 If you’re making a day trip, we suggest you see the 3 most popular, which we believe are also the 3 most beautiful: Manarola, Vernazza, and Monterosso al Mare.
 If you get off a train in a given town, know that you’re in that town for 45 minutes to an hour until the next train comes.
 Trains generally run once per hour each direction between the towns.